PhysicsOfMobility/ridepy/README.rst

 -  **stoplist**, a sequence of scheduled stops that a transporter must *service*, i.e. perform the action defined in the respective stop's ``Stop.action``
--  dummy stop **current position element CPE** always must be the first entry of each stoplist, denoting the current location of the transporter.
+-  The dummy stop **current position element CPE** always must be the first entry of each stoplist.
+It is used to denote the current location of the transporter.
--  transporter, vehicle, bus, car
+-  Transporter, the same as vehicle, bus, or car

 General Things
 ~~~~~~~~~~~~~~

--  The dispatcher is responsible for keeping the state of the stoplists
+-  The **dispatcher** is responsible for keeping the state of the stoplists
    valid.
-This means e.g. recomputing the estimated arrival times and
+This includes recomputing the estimated arrival times and
    making sure that the order of the stops in the stoplist follows the
    order of the estimated arrival times.
-It also includes managing the
+It also means managing the
    CPE.

 .. |Code style: black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
    :target: https://github.com/psf/black